Logiqx/gpx-ideas/docs/gpx/proposal/environment.md

 | depth   | Depth             |
 | wtemp   | Water temperature |

+Note: Beyond atemp, depth and wtemp there are many wind and tide elements that need to be considered.

 #### TODO

-- Beyond atemp, depth and wtemp there are many weather, wind and water elements to be considered.
-- Need to review [NMEA 2000 data types](https://www8.garmin.com/manuals/webhelp/GUID-1415AAD0-FE63-42A6-8F8D-DB713D616122/EN-US/GUID-FACE3DF9-D18C-43B2-A586-B14F670077E1.html) for wind/water speed/direction sensors for boating and aviation.
+- Need to review [NMEA 2000 data types](https://www8.garmin.com/manuals/webhelp/GUID-1415AAD0-FE63-42A6-8F8D-DB713D616122/EN-US/GUID-FACE3DF9-D18C-43B2-A586-B14F670077E1.html) for wind and tide sensors, primarily for for nautical and aeronautical activities.